pmndrs/react-three-flex/README.md

 </Flex>
 ```

-**⚠️ WATCH OUT!** Yoga flexbox engine uses whole integer numbers to perform layout calculation to preserve precision - `react-three-flex` multiplies every element size and flex prop by the `scaleFactor` of the root flex container.
+**⚠️ WATCH OUT!** Yoga flexbox engine uses whole integer numbers to perform layout calculation to preserve precision - `@react-three/flex` multiplies every element size and flex prop by the `scaleFactor` of the root flex container.
 By default it's `100`, and works well for small scenes.
 If you use a different scene scale, make sure to tweak it accordingly.

 ![Bounds](./docs/bounds.png)